Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 ### Incident Response in Simulated SOC | Incident response, Threat analysis and mitigation, Digital Forensics
 * Responded to a simulated DDoS attack by communicating with stakeholders, analyzing network logs for attack patterns, mitigating by coding a firewall rule and performing a ‘postmortem’ by documenting and reflecting on the incident. [(More details)](./cyber_incident_response.html)

-### Windows Malware Scanner | Python, Windows, csv
-* Automated malware scans for Windows endpoint devices, by coding a tool that reads a database of known malware names, and contrasts it to a scan of the device’s file system for matches.
-Any match is outputted in a file for further analysis and evidence gathering. [(More details)](./malware_scanner.html)

 ### Encryption with Python | Cryptography, Linux
 * In this project I encrypted basic data with `asymmetric Key Pairs` using `Python` and the `Linux Command Line`. [(More details)](./encrypt_python.html)